3 Weeks Of Period | Causes, Risks, Solutions

 How do infections relate to 3 weeks of period?

-Pelvic infections like pelvic inflammatory disease (PID) or cervicitis can inflame reproductive organs and disrupt normal menstruation.
-This inflammation can cause spotting or continuous bleeding lasting up to three weeks.
+Pelvic infections like pelvic inflammatory disease (PID), cervicitis, or some sexually transmitted infections can inflame reproductive organs and disrupt normal bleeding patterns.
+This inflammation can cause spotting or continuous bleeding that lasts longer than usual.

-Treatment of the underlying infection usually resolves the prolonged bleeding.
+Treatment of the underlying infection usually helps resolve infection-related bleeding.

 When should I see a doctor about 3 weeks of period?